daniel5151/clicky/README.md

 ### Using `clicky` with an Apple flash ROM dump

-**NOTE:** This feature is currently unimplemented.
-I'll re-implement it once the rest of the project matures.

 A proper Low Level Emulation (LLE) boot process would involve booting the CPU from address 0 and having it execute whatever bootloader code is present in Flash ROM.
-This code most likely performs several different functions, including setting up devices, toggling certain interrupts, and of course, loading the actual firmware image from the emulated HDD into executable memory.
+This code includes some basic device setup, toggling certain interrupts, and of course, loading the actual firmware image from the HDD into executable memory.

-The code contained in Flash ROM is copyrighted by Apple, and as such, `clicky` can't legally redistribute copies of it.
-Instead, `clicky` currently uses a High Level Emulation (HLE) approach to boot firmware images, where `clicky` "fakes" the Flash ROM bootloader by manually loading the firmware image into memory, and starting execution from whatever address the firmware image specifies.
-Any code that attempts to access the (nonexistent) flash ROM is redirected to a `fakeflash` device, which implements the _bare minimum_ memory locations required to continue execution (mainly things related to model identification).
+The code contained in Flash ROM is copyrighted by Apple, and as such, `clicky` cannot legally redistribute any copies of it.
+To work around this, `clicky` includes a High Level Emulation (HLE) bootloader. `clicky` will manually set the state of certain devices, toggle certain interrupts, load the firmware image into memory, and set the Program Counter to the load address of the firmware image.
+If any code attempts to access the memory locations mapped to flash ROM (e.g: to determine which iPod version it's running on), the `Flash` device implements a limited set of memory locations which can be accessed to complete initialization.

+As the project matures, it should be possible to perform a "cold boot" using a dumped Flash ROM image.
+This setting is supported via the `--flash-rom` flag.

-At this stage in development, it is _not_ required to have a Flash ROM image to run `clicky`, since any attempts at performing a LLE boot will most likely fail catastrophically (given the current number of stubbed out / nonexistent devices).
+**NOTE:** At this stage in development, having a Flash ROM image is **not** required to run `clicky`.
+I plan to maintain the HLE bootloader so that `clicky` is as easy to use as possible.

 That said, if you're interested in helping out with `clicky`'s development, you might want to try to get your hands on a flash ROM image.
 If you happen to still have an old iPod lying around, you can dump the contents of it's flash ROM using Rockbox, as described [here](https://www.rockbox.org/wiki/IpodFlash#Apple_39s_flash_code).

 ## Roadmap